CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

 You'll perform the following task in this exercise

-- Task 1: Deploy Agents to Azure AI Foundry Agent Service
+- Task 1: Deploy Agents to Microsoft Foundry Agent Service

-### Task 1: Deploy Agents to Azure AI Foundry Agent Service
+### Task 1: Deploy Agents to Microsoft Foundry Agent Service

-In this task, you’ll update the existing agent to be persistent agent and publish each agent to AI Foundry Agent Service as standalone models.
+In this task, you’ll update the existing agent to be persistent agent and publish each agent to Microsoft Foundry Agent Service as standalone models.

-1. Now, you need to update the codefiles to support the persistent agent system, which registers the agent in AI Foundry agent service.
+1. Now, you need to update the codefiles to support the persistent agent system, which registers the agent in Microsoft Foundry agent service.

-1. In the Visual Studio Code pane, from the left menu, select `.env` file to update the AI Foundry project keys.
+1. In the Visual Studio Code pane, from the left menu, select `.env` file to update the Microsoft Foundry project keys.

 1. Add the following variables to the file.